 Menopause represents a major change in your health status and life.
 You shouldn’t have to navigate this period on your own.
-At The Women’s Center, with eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, the expert team of OB/GYNs helps you transition through menopause and face the accompanying symptoms and health changes.
+At The Women’s Center, with convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, the expert team of OB/GYNs helps you transition through menopause and face the accompanying symptoms and health changes.
 To learn how The Women’s Center can help you with menopause, call one of the offices or book an appointment online.

 Menopause is defined as the time when you stop having a period and you’re no longer fertile.
 Before menopause is diagnosed, you shouldn’t have had a period for 12 straight months.
 With menopause, you make only low levels of the female sex hormones estrogen and progesterone.
 Many of the symptoms associated with menopause start before actual menopause, a time known as perimenopause.